vintasoftware/medplum-snippet-catalog/snippets/Form/README.md

 import { Form } from './Form';
 function MyTaskForm() {
   const handleSubmit = (formData, error) => {
+    /*
-    // error is null if there are no validation errors
+     * error is undefined if there are not validation errors in any of the fields.
-    // for now we only validate required fields console.log('Form has validation errors:', error);
+     * For now we only validate required fields
+     */
+    console.log('Form has validation errors:', error);

     /*